Directional Mollification for Knot-Preserving $C^{\infty}$ Smoothing of Polygonal Chains with Explicit Curvature Bounds: Directional mollification of polygonal chains

-We will now consider each component of three-point-two-segment function $f = (f_1,,\dots,f_n)$ as in \eqref{eq:ThreePoints} to obtain convexity-like results.
-Recall from \cref{thm:OurReferenceTheorem} that, if the original real-valued function is convex, then so is its conventional mollification.
-This is not always the case in the directional mollification as discussed in \cref{subsec:ConvexityNotAlwaysTrue}.
-Nevertheless, we will show below that since each component of $f$ is either convex, concave, or both, the directional mollification of any component of $f$ preserves its convexity (resp. concavity) in a neighbourhood of its minimum (resp. maximum).
-Clearly, as shown in \cref{thm:TheoremThatSolvesNewRegularization}, if one of the components is a straight line, then so is its directional mollification.
+We will now consider each component of polygonal chain functions in $\R^n$, $f = (f_1,,\dots,f_n)$ as in \eqref{eq:polygonalchain} to obtain convexity-like results.
+Recall from Theorem \ref{thm:OurReferenceTheorem} that, if the original real-valued function is convex, then so is its conventional mollification.
+This is not always the case in the directional mollification as discussed in Section \ref{subsec:ConvexityNotAlwaysTrue}.
+Nevertheless, as shown below, since each component of $f$ is either locally convex, concave, or both, the directional mollification of any component of $f$ preserves its convexity (resp. concavity) in a neighborhood of its local minimum (resp. maximum).
+Clearly, as shown in Theorem \ref{thm:TheoremThatSolvesNewRegularization}, if one of the components is a straight line, then so is its directional mollification.